annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Debug mode

-You can use the debug mode to investigate problems or if you are curious about how Datenstrom Yellow works.
+You can use the debug mode to investigate the cause of a problem or if you are curious about how Datenstrom Yellow works.
 To activate the debug mode on your website open file `system/extensions/yellow-system.ini` and change `CoreDebugMode: 1`.
-Depending on the debug mode, more or less information are shown on screen.
+Additional information will be displayed on the screen and in the browser console.
+Depending on the debug mode, more or less information are shown.

 Basic information with the setting `CoreDebugMode: 1`: